A young man wearing a Mears uniform carries copper pipes over his shoulder

 Some of our schemes provide shared recycling facilities.
 Please speak to your Neighbourhood Manager or Scheme Manager about this service.

+You can contact the council if you have bulky items you need to dispose of for example a fridge or a sofa.
 We also provide a bulky waste collection service within Peterborough, we will remove up to three items for a single fee of £20.
-Request a bulky waste collection.
+Request a bulky waste collection online or call us on 01733 385080.

 Report fly-tipping on public land to your local council, many councils have reporting forms on their website.
 You can report fly-tipping on CKH land to us and we will investigate.